Andy4495/SWI2C/README.md

 #### Repeated Start

 Each of the high level methods listed above also takes an optional final parameter `bool sendStopBit` which defaults to `true` (and therefore does not need to be specified when calling any of these methods).
 When `sendStopBit` is `true`, the I2C message will end with a STOP bit and release control of the I2C bus.

-If set to `false`, a STOP bit will not be sent at the end of the message, and the I2C bus will be kept active by the controller.
-This is also referred to as a "repeated start" or "restart" condition, and is probably of limited usefulness when using this library.
+To trigger a [repeated start][17] condition (sometimes referred to as a restart condition), set `sendStopBit` to `false`.
+In this case a STOP bit will not be sent at the end of the message, and the I2C bus will be kept active by the controller.

 ### Low Level Methods

 Although general I2C communication can be done with the above `readFrom` and `writeTo` methods, there may be times where more direct control of the protocol is required.
 The following public methods are also available in the SWI2C class.

-- The following methods are self-explanatory -- they set the SCL or SDA lines HIGH or LOW:
+- The following methods set the SCL or SDA lines HIGH or LOW:

     ```cpp
     void sclHi();